 Vehicle accident statistics for the United States are nothing short of shocking.
 According to the Centers for Disease Control and Prevention (CDC), almost 100 people are killed every single day on U.S. roadways.
 There are over three million people injured in these car accidents.
 For those who suffer a hit and run accident, they face the additional challenge of seeking damages and identifying an unknown, at-fault motorist.

 If you were involved in a hit and run accident, you are not alone.
 According to a report presented by the AAA Foundation for Traffic Safety, there were 737,100 hit and run accidents in the United States in 2015 and 2,049 hit and run fatalities in 2016–the highest number ever recorded.
 If you need assistance with a hit and run case, consider speaking with a Springfield hit and run accident lawyer at the Fitch Law Firm LLC.
-You can reach our offices at (614) 545-3930.
-Please call today for a free case evaluation.

 Defining Hit and Run Accidents

 A hit and run accident is one in which the driver of one vehicle causes damages or injuries to someone else and flees the scene without stopping.
 The injuries and the types of damage involved can vary.
 Someone may slightly bump your car or strike you with force and drive off, or they may strike a pedestrian and drive away.
 Hitting a public roadside fixture such as a traffic sign or a private roadside fixture, such as a mailbox, and driving off are also defined as a hit and run.

 Depending on the damage caused, a hit and run accident is often classified as a misdemeanor under Ohio Revised Code (ORC) §4549.02 and may lead to minor fines.
 However, depending on the circumstances and the extent of the damage involved, it may be classified as a felony and can lead to substantial fines and even jail time.